mariagadeam/Hormone_Therapy_Linear_regression/README.md

 ## Workflow

 The project was strustured into 3 main aims:
-  1) to compare between exposed and unexposed participants:
+  1) to compare between exposed and unexposed participants;
   2) to compare between recent (<4 months) and continuous users (>4 months);
   3) to assess temporal dynamics of Hormone Therapy.